-The European Union is a grouping of sovereign states that have committed to pursue common policies in certain areas.
-These member states - 27 as of 2007 - are integrating economically above all, but politically as well.
+The European Union (EU) is a grouping of sovereign states that have committed to pursue common policies in certain areas.
+These member states - 28 as of 2013 - are integrating economically above all, but politically as well.
 The EU itself is not a state: it is rather a unique creation in which the independent member states pool their sovereignty, surrendering the right to make independent decisions in certain areas such as fiscal, environmental, or employment policy.

 The EU is different from the United Nations, as member states of the UN actually do not surrender their sovereignty.
 The UN leadership has no power to make member states comply with directives.
 The EU’s central decision-making institutions, however, do have the power to force members to comply.
 This power derives from the treaties that member states sign upon their entrance into the EU.
 Hence the EU is a treaty-based organization, and a series of treaties govern the operations of the Union.
 The EU, unlike the United States, does not as of yet have a constitution that applies to society, politics, and economics of all the member states.
 While a draft constitution has been approved, the member states have yet to ratify it and thereby bring the constitution legally into effect.